 The student union offers three different types of grants the purpose, amount and grounds of which differ.
+The grants are intended for all the organisations operating in the region of TTYY.
 The types of grants are

-The TTYY board decides on the distribution of sub-organisation grants within the financial framework (grant budget) set by the council.
-The TTYY board decides on the distribution of the sub-organisation grants among the clubs that have applied for it.
-The board will abide by the principles below when making decisions regarding the distribution of sub-organisation grants.
+The TTYY board decides on the distribution of organisation grants within the financial framework (grant budget) set by the council.
+The TTYY board decides on the distribution of the organisation grants among the clubs that have applied for it.
+The board will abide by the principles below when making decisions regarding the distribution of organisation grants.

-For more information regarding sub-organisation grants, contact the organisation sector: jarjestot(a)ttyy.fi
+For more information regarding organisation grants, contact the organisation sector: jarjestot(a)ttyy.fi

 - AY-kilke has been fully filled out every year by the set deadline.